 Ferment Cherry Tomatoes Recipe:

 - Organic Cherry or Grape tomatoes.
-Enough tomatoes to fill the vessel and leave a 1 inch headspace for smaller containers and 2 inch for the larger vessels.
+Enough tomatoes to fill the vessel and leave a 1-inch headspace for smaller containers and 2 inches for the larger vessels.

 - Filtered Water